Get

 Do Some Dogs Like Kids More Than Others?

 If you’re looking for a new dog to join your family, you might be curious if some breeds are better with kids than others.
-While socialization plays a significant role in how dogs tolerate children, some breeds anecdotally are thought to do better with kids overall.
+While socialization plays a significant role in how dogs tolerate children, certain breeds are anecdotally thought to do better with kids overall.

 Dogs with high prey drives may be more likely to chase or react inappropriately to fast-moving, noisy kids who sometimes act like prey.
 Protective and territorial dog breeds may love the family kids but not unfamiliar children.